How to build real brands

 Trends and fads

-We’ve all fallen into the rabbit hole of reading articles about ‘Graphic design trends’ to see new aesthetic fads and figure out what’s trendy.
+We’ve all fallen into the rabbit hole of reading articles about "graphic design trends" to see new aesthetic fads and figure out what’s trendy.

 Being a GEN Z, I’m connected 24/7 to new trends, I know what’s being used and what people are currently obsessed with.
 We all know that everything is a revival of something in the past and every 20 years, approximately, trends make a comeback.
 But it’s not all a bed a roses and some trends are transitory.
 Whereas others pioneered many important artistic movements.
-So, how can we differentiate something ephemeral from that which is memorable and will endure through time without loosing its magic?
+So, how can we differentiate something ephemeral from that which is memorable and will endure through time without losing its magic?

 Assess and reframe